PDLT-University-of-York/test-split-site/docs/ultra/assignment-groups.md

 !!!
 Warning

-    Ultra Assignments don't yet support anonymous marking for group submissions, so can only be used for **formative** or **non-anonymous summative** assessments.
+    Ultra Assignments don't yet support anonymous group submissions, so can only be used for **formative** or **non-anonymous summative** assessments.

     Turnitin Feedback Studio does not support group assessment.

-## Workflow
+## Setting up an Assignment for groups

-How to create, configure and mark group Assignments.
+How to create and configure group Assignments.

 ### 1. Set up Course Groups

 Create (or check) the Course Groups:

 1. Click the **Groups** tab in the top navigation bar.
-2. Set up the groups; you need a Group set (eg. Presentation groups) containing all assessment groups (Team 1, Team 2 etc.).
+2. Set up the groups: you need a Group set (eg. Presentation groups) containing all assessment groups (Team 1, Team 2 etc.).
 3. Assign students to groups manually or via CSV file.
-4. Make the group set **Visible to students**; ths is required to use it to set up an Assignment for group submissions.
+4. Make the group set **Visible to students** so it can be used to set up an Assignment for group submissions.
 5. Click **Save**.

 ![decorative](images/assignment-groups-group-set-up.png)